oracle-livelabs/database/heatwave-intro/do-heatwave-ml/do-heatwave-ml.md

 In this lab, you will be guided through the following task:

-- Load Iris Data into HeatWave
+- Load airport Data into HeatWave

 ### Prerequisites